 A complete list of USPSTF recommendations, sorted by grade, can be found using ePSS, an application designed to help primary care clinicians identify the right clinical preventive services for their patients.

 In an effort to make the U.S. Preventive Services Task Force (USPSTF) recommendations clearer and its processes more transparent, the Task Force started posting draft Recommendation Statements online for public comment in 2010.
 To further enhance its work, the Task Force began inviting public comment on all its draft Research Plans in December 2011 and its draft Evidence Reviews in March 2013.

 To learn more about and comment on USPSTF draft Research Plans, Evidence Reviews, or Recommendation Statements, click the links below.

-- Public Comment on Draft Recommendation Statement and Draft Evidence Review: Screening for Bacterial Vaginosis in Pregnant Persons to Prevent Preterm Delivery 10/8/2019
+- Public Comment on Draft Recommendation Statement and Draft Evidence Review: Behavioral Counseling Interventions to Prevent Sexually Transmitted Infections 12/17/2019

 Internet Citation: Home.
 U.S. Preventive Services Task Force.
 December 2019.